MaximeFILIPPI/NavigationStackEX/README.md

 ---------------------------------------------

-## TRADITIONAL NAV STYLE
+## (OPTIONAL) TRADITIONAL NAV STYLE

-You can also use a more traditional way to navigate by declaring and pre-loading the screens (SwiftUI View that you need)
+For people that prefers to keep everything tidy in one class only, you can use a more traditional approach to navigate by declaring and pre-loading the screens (SwiftUI views) that you need before using them.

 ```swift
 import SwiftUI